priscillaoclark/bv-bank-bias-testing/docs/statistical_methods.md

 - **textstat**: For readability metrics calculation
 - **pandas/numpy**: For data manipulation and statistical calculations

-Results are stored in both MongoDB and local JSON files, and comprehensive reports can be generated using the `generate_report.py` script.
+Results are stored in local JSON files in the `db_files/stats` directory, and comprehensive reports can be generated using the `generate_report.py` script.